Cursor: The Editor Built Around AI

 - “Generate from comment”: write an extensive comment and request implementation.
 Useful for clear boilerplate.

 The diff is always yours to approve.
 No hidden changes.
-Quality depends hugely on chosen model (Claude 3 Sonnet very good; GPT-3.5 clearly worse).
+Quality depends hugely on the chosen model: Claude 3 Sonnet performs very well; GPT-3.5 is clearly weaker.
+For similar flows in generative AI tooling, see mature prompt engineering.

-Composer mode is Cursor’s differentiator.
-You give a multi-file brief (“add JWT authentication to these endpoints, create middleware, update tests”) and it proposes changes across multiple files at once, with reviewable diffs.
+Composer mode is what differentiates Cursor from adding Copilot.
+You give a multi-file brief (“add JWT authentication to these endpoints, create middleware, update the tests”) and it proposes changes across multiple files with reviewable diffs.

 Where it works well: